elfeeus/KeyringController-main/README.md

 ## Methods

-Currently the methods are heavily commented in [the source code](./index.js), so it's the best place to look until we aggregate it here as well.
+Support the same methods as the original Metamask's Keyring Controller.

 ## Contributing